klappradla/sample_app/README.md

 My implementation of the sample application from the [Ruby on Rails Tutorial](http://railstutorial.org/) by Michael Hartl

 I implemented the whole application plus some additional exercises and tests.
-The app is working and all tests are passing.<br>
+The app is working and all tests are passing.

 Used versions:
 * Ruby 2.0.0
 * Rails 4.0.2